f3d-app/f3d/doc/libf3d/03-OPTIONS.md

 Select the scene camera to use when available in the file.
 The default scene always uses automatic camera.
+The domain is updated when loading the file to contain the number of cameres in the file.

 CLI: `--camera-index`.